Pope Francis to undergo intestinal surgery under general anesthesia

 A laparotomy is open abdominal surgery.
 It can help a surgeon both diagnose and treat issues.
 The statement said Francis was suffering from a blocked laparocele, which is a hernia that formed over a previous scar.

-Francis remains in charge of the Vatican and 2.3-billion strong Catholic Church, even while unconscious and in the hospital.
+Francis remains in charge of the Vatican and the 1.3-billion strong Catholic Church, even while unconscious and in the hospital.

 In July 2021, Francis spent 10 days at Gemelli to remove 33 centimeters (13 inches) of his large intestine.
 He had suffered what the Vatican said was a severe inflammation and narrowing of the colon.
 In an interview with The Associated Press in January, Francis said the diverticulosis, or bulges in his intestinal wall, that had prompted the 2021 surgery, had returned.